NikDrosakis/gen20/README.md

 #An other Glossary
 VLMOB (Vivalibro Mobile): A React Native mobile app for cataloging and managing books using custom classifications and open resources.
-VLCUBOS: Public UI widgets that form the core layout elements in both public and admin pages. ermis (WebSocket Interface): A Node.js subsystem for handling notifications and interactions across public and admin systems.
+VLCUBO: Public UI widgets that form the core layout elements in both public and admin pages. ermis (WebSocket Interface): A Node.js subsystem for handling notifications and interactions across public and admin systems.
 GPY: A FastAPI service integrating with external AI systems like Gemini and Cohere to handle advanced data processing and notifications.
 Core API: PHP-based API that serves as the backbone, integrating with various frontend and backend systems.